 Some of the reasons a claim fails are listed below:

-- The shipper failed to submit a claim in a timely manner, not adhering to the claim-response-time set forth by the policy
+- The shipper failed to submit a claim in a timely manner, not adhering to the time-critical shipment specified in the policy

 - The freight carrier was not listed as a terminal in the policy, excluding them from being responsible